Skip to Main Content Skip to Footer

 Advocates on college campuses play a crucial role in providing confidential support, resources, and guidance to individuals who have experienced domestic violence, dating violence, sexual assault, stalking, or other forms of sexual misconduct.
 Their primary focus is to ensure that survivors receive the necessary assistance to navigate the aftermath of such incidents and to promote a safer campus environment overall.

-As part of our Department of Justice grant, Macalester has partnered with two local organizations, Ramsey County SOS and Saint Paul Intervention Project, to offer drop-in hours on our campus.
-Students are encouraged to stop by the Center for Disability Resources Workroom Room 039 in the Kagin Basement during the designated office hours to meet with an advocate!
+As part of our Department of Justice grant, Macalester has partnered with local organizations, Ramsey County SOS, Saint Paul Intervention Project, OutFront MN, and Isuroon to offer drop-in hours on our campus.
+Students are encouraged to stop by the Hamre Wellness Lounge (Leonard Center 062) during the designated office hours to meet with an advocate!
 No scheduling necessary.

 Ramsey County SOS